helfer1991/wallapop-tech-challenge/wallapop/README.md

 There's also an Empty State component to display when a given search yields no results.

 I have created 2 hooks: 1 used to filter and sort the items, the other to call the Context API to allocate the favourites and manipulate that list.
+The hook used over there was an useReducer to manipulate the state.

 The favourites are accessible by a button on the Header component.
 The footer component is a static and simple one, just with the Wallapop name and a nice string using my name :)